 For people wanting a functional work and personal life, it's a fucking nightmare.

 "Let's go beyond the trial and beyond the arrest, say ten years after the trial, or even 20 years," Atwell said.
 "What do you have?
 You don't have a past, you don't have a resume, you don't have any identity, any social setting, any group, you can't talk about your relatives or your friends.
 No matter what, you always stick out in a crowd or feel like you do, whether you do or you don't."

-As more and more time goes on, the chance of Atwell running into someone who will recognize him is slim and getting slimmer, but it's still there.
-Atwell knows that the people he personally betrayed may still have an eye out for him but that the club, on a whole, has likely moved on from him and are focused, again, on money.
+As more and more time goes on, the chance of Atwell running into someone who will recognize him is slim, and getting slimmer, but it's still there.
+Atwell knows that the people he personally betrayed may still have an eye out for him but that the club, as a whole, has likely moved on from him and is focused, again, on money.

 Still though, the fear persists.

 Despite all that, Atwell still said he's happier now than during his time as an Angel—he no longer has to live a life revolving around his gang patch.
 Furthermore, while he does have some regrets that weigh on him, he feels that the decisions he made were the right ones for the right reasons.
 But life doesn't always reward you when you decide to make the right decision.

 "The irony of life is that's all I've been looking for is a level of comfort and acceptance—whether it was with hockey, or with the club, or whether it was with a lady—a level of comfort," he says.
 "The irony is that's all I wanted and I'll never have it."

 Some details in the quotes used have been changed or removed as not to give away Atwell's location.